Morris County Auto Theft Lawyers

 The term “auto theft” covers a variety of offenses involving the theft or unlawful taking of an automobile.
 NJ prosecutors take auto theft charges very seriously.
 As a result, theft penalties are automatically enhanced when an automobile is involved.
 If you are convicted of auto theft, you could be sentenced to five (5) years in NJ State Prison, in addition to other penalties discussed below.

 Without proper legal representation, you or your loved one could be facing serious jail time and fines for an auto theft conviction.
-An experienced theft crime defense lawyer can help you potentially beat your auto theft charges and avoid jail time.
-The Tormey Law Firm is an experienced group of criminal defense lawyers who have extensive experience representing clients charged with theft and fraud offenses, including auto theft, carjacking, and robbery throughout New Jersey, including in Madison, Dover, Denville, Parsippany, and Morristown.
+An experienced theft defense lawyer can help you potentially beat your auto theft or joyriding charges and avoid jail time.
+Our firm is an experienced group of criminal defense lawyers who have extensive experience representing clients charged with theft and fraud offenses, including auto theft, carjacking, and robbery throughout Morris County and New Jersey, including in Madison, Dover, Denville, Parsippany, Rockaway, and Morristown.
 Our managing partner, Travis J. Tormey, was featured in the Daily Record in Morris County regarding several shoplifting cases he handled and the immigration consequences and penalties involved.

-At the Tormey Law Firm, we understand the stress and fear that a person charged with a crime experiences.
+At our law firm, we understand the stress and fear that a person charged with a crime experiences.
 We will guide you through the NJ criminal justice system and zealously represent you.
-If you or a loved one has been charged with auto theft in New Jersey, contact the Tormey Law Firm anytime at 866-949-6948 for immediate assistance and a free consultation.
+If you or a loved one has been charged with auto theft in Morris County or elsewhere in New Jersey, contact us anytime at 866-949-6948 for immediate assistance and a free consultation.

 New Jersey Auto Theft Statute: N.J.S.A.
 2C:20-3